What is vaccination?

-It is recommended that pregnant women can get the Pfizer (Cominarty) vaccine at any stage of their pregnancy.
+If you are pregnant, you can get the Pfizer (Cominarty) or Moderna (Spikevax) vaccines against COVID-19 at any stage of your pregnancy.

-If you are planning a pregnancy, you can also receive the vaccine and you don’t need to avoid becoming pregnant or delaying pregnancy after getting vaccinated.
+If you are planning a pregnancy, you can also receive the vaccine.
+You don’t need to avoid becoming pregnant or delaying pregnancy after getting vaccinated.

 For more information, read COVID-19 vaccination and pregnancy.

-Hepatitis B is an infection with a virus that can cause long-lasting liver damage.
-If you are planning a pregnancy, it is important to check if you need to be vaccinated for hepatitis B.
+Hepatitis B is a viral infection that can cause long-lasting liver damage.
+If you are planning a pregnancy, ask your doctor if you need to be vaccinated against hepatitis B.

-Vaccines that are required to travel to other countries are not always recommended during pregnancy.
+Some of the vaccines you need before you travel to other countries may not be advised during pregnancy.
 Find out more about travel and pregnancy.

 Whooping cough (pertussis)

 Whooping cough can cause serious illness and even death in babies less than 6 months old.
-It is now recommended that all pregnant women receive a single dose of pertussis (whooping cough) vaccination between 20 and 32 weeks in each pregnancy.
-A combination of antibodies being passed through the mother’s bloodstream and the reduced risk of the mother contracting the disease makes this an ideal time to administer the vaccine.
-Speak to your doctor or antenatal care provider to schedule an appointment.
+It is now recommended that you receive a single dose of pertussis (whooping cough) vaccination between 20 and 32 weeks in each pregnancy.
+If you get this vaccine during pregnancy, the antibodies to whooping cough will be passed through your blood to your baby.
+The vaccine will also reduce your chance of catching whooping cough and passing it onto your baby.

-For more information about the influenza vaccine during pregnancy, visit the Department of Health.
+For more information about the influenza vaccine during pregnancy, visit the Department of Health and Aged Care.